Towards Automated Identification of Violation Symptoms of Architecture Erosion: Study Design

 The voting criteria include \textit{Hard Voting} (voting is calculated on the predicted output class) and \textit{Soft Voting} (voting is calculated on the predicted probability of the output class).
-To reduce the training time, we employed the \textit{Hard Voting} (a simple majority voting strategy) strategy in this work.
+Considering the computational and memory requirements, we employed the \textit{Hard Voting} strategy (a cost-efficient majority voting strategy) in this work.
 In other words, the final predicted results depend on the majority output (i.e., labels) of the individual classifiers.